Kafka

 <Steps>

-<Step title="Ensure Network Access">
+<Step title="Ensure network access">

 Ensure the CloudThinker application can reach your Kafka broker at `<broker-name>.<your-domain>:9092`.